ggeo15/Fstrim-/README.md

 # Notice:

 Use with caution, as fstrim directly modifies storage.
 Recommended for users who want to improve system performance and have experience with flash storage.

+# Use:

+magisk v28 + busybox or brutal busybox